The original plan for our 2nd day exploring Mozambique had been to enjoy an excursion across to the lighthouse on neighbouring Inhaca Island.

 Unfortunately, this excursion was cancelled the night before and I went into a bit of a flap, worrying that I now wouldn’t have the opportunity to see the “real” Mozambique and capture it on camera for a beautiful blog post…

 Fortunately there was another option!
-And I still managed to do just that
+And I still managed to make it across to explore Inhaca Island.